Surgery at the ORTO clinic

 - an excerpt from the hospital medical record;

-- documents to be submitted to the insurance company.
+- documents to be submitted to your insurance company.

 While the wound is healing: